Pandemic workout: How to master the corporate crisis in Thailand

 Out-of-court debt relief as a better alternative to bankruptcy, composition and business reorganization

-CoronaAlliance: The temporary closure of many lines of business leaves many business owners with currently no or almost no income.
+CoronaAlliance: The (at least temporary) closure of many lines of business leaves many business owners with currently no or almost no income.
 Government aid will only be paid out hesitantly if it comes at all.
 If the measures are in fact only temporary, their removal will not restore the status quo ante.
 High pressure to adapt to the post-pandemic situation remains unavoidable.
 Restructuring requires financial means that were not accumulated but eaten up during the crisis period.
 Many companies will therefore not be able to continue to meet their current obligations, even though there is actually a positive forecast for their continuation. #CoronaAlliance

 PUGNATORIUS Ltd. assists in the immediate examination of the need for legal action, the selection of the available options, as well as in the preparation or implementation of unavoidable measures.
 This includes the utilization of governmental support and aid measures as well as the tax-efficient structuring of the current and future business activities.